 Temple Sinai has worked extremely hard to transition all services, classes and programs online.
-Our daily minyan and program schedule can be found on our website and is emailed out daily.
-Until further notice, all content will remain virtual.
+Our daily minyan and program schedule can be found on our website and is emailed out weekly.
 In order to receive the latest content (live and pre-recorded), don’t forget to “subscribe” to our emails and all of our Social Media pages.

 Please remember that you remain part of a warm, caring community concerned for your spiritual, emotional, and physical well-being.
 Should you or a family member experience any illness, injury, loss, or simply wish to talk to someone, please reach out to us immediately.
 Your Temple Sinai family is here for you.

 What You Can Do to Protect Yourself & Your Family

 Wear a mask or face covering.

 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water is not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.